 This is not surprising because what they failed to see was Marriage Related Issues also include someone not getting married and committing suicide because of that.
 It does not always mean suicide due to disputes after marriage.
 If the author were little more intuitive about this, she would have seen that the same NCRB report also explains what these “Marriage Related Issues” include as stated here –

 So we can understand that not all women who died like this were ‘married’ as stated by Buzzfeed.
-Also these do not mean these are post marriage problems.
+Also, these do not mean these post marriage problems.

 So the Buzzfeed premise that MRAs fight on false statistics is wrong and needed deeper investigation and responsible journalism.
 This report also tried to prove that MRAs have no idea about the statistics when it quoted activists in rather negative tones.